upMKuhn/MetricsExporter/readme.md

 | Chronograf UI      | Query data, Display graphs and create dashboards        | Current interface to Influxdb                             |
 | InfluxDb           | Store , Query, intervals aggregation, trash old metrics | InfluxDB an time series database for lage volumes of data |

-### Current state

-This project is currently on hold due hold due to difficulty of remote collaboration with stakeholders and free time constraints.

 ### Closing thoughts
 Reverse engineer, the PLC controllers, was the most challenging and rewarding part of this project.
 It fascinated me to learn how industrial automation components work.
 It is a simple low-level computer with a network interface that exposes its variables using a memory address register and fix sized data types.